 If you’re receiving the bounced message "Forbidden", this usually means that the hosting site of the blog has a firewall blocking the posts.

-b) The categories you enter in the “Default Categories” field when setting this profile up, may also affect your ability to connect to a Wordpress profile.
+- The categories you enter in the “Default Categories” field when setting this profile up, may also affect your ability to connect to a WordPress profile.

-Please click on that Wordpress profile in the My profile page, and then
+Please click on that WordPress profile on the My Profiles page, and then

-Now, you should be able to post to your WordPress account without any issues, however, if you’re still not able to do so, please contact our support team by creating a support ticket here.
+Now, you should be able to post to your WordPress account without any issues, however, if you’re still unable to do so, please contact our Support team by creating a ticket here.

 Is your xmlrpc.php is accepting POSTs?

 This is the page that Sendible uses to communicate with when posting to a WordPress blog.
 To do this, use the same URL for your WordPress site, but instead of /wp-login, you add ‘/xmlrpc.php’ i.e. http://www.yourwebsite.com/xmlrpc.php’.